williamsca/bargaining-upzone/README.md

 ## Meetings
+Labor/Public Workshop (9/27/2023)
+- Lee: impact of price ceiling depends on who controls the municipality.
+If landowners, and not households, then a ceiling could actually induce additional quantity for the same reason that a minimum wage could increase employment when employers have monopsony power
+- Kerem: need to distinguish between incumebt residents and landlords
+- Lee: Did we lose an interesting choice from the budget set?
+- Kerem: how does municipality problem depend on downstream housing supply elasticity?

+Leora Group (9/26/2023)
+- Pitched idea of program analysis of *Koontz* decision.
+- Worried about treatment heterogeneity across states (e.g., VA completely unaffected).
+Prefer to limit to a single state to avoid cross-state policy variation.
+"Keep looking for the right state"
+- Need to clarify what is policy treatment.
+Talk to someone who would know: county planner, lawyer, etc.

 Writing Class (9/18/2023)
 - Use MD counties as control group (perhaps just switch back to looking at building permits and exclude Fairfax, Loudoun for being partially exempt)
 - See Topalova (2010) for diff-in-diff with continuous treatment